gfvictor/gfvictor/README.md

-Hey, my name is Victor Farias,
+Hey, my name is Victor Farias
 ==============================

 Web Developer (in training!)
 ---------------------------

 I've been learning to code, trying to change careers.
-Both Front-End and Back-End appeal very much to me, so I've decided that my goal is to be a Full Stack Developer Languages: • Portuguese (First Language) • English (Fluent in both social and professional areas) • Japanese (N4 Proficiency Level)
+For now, Front-End seems more appealing to me, so I'm going for it.

+Languages:<br> • Portuguese (First Language) <br>
+• English (Fluent in both social and professional areas) <br>
+• Japanese (N4 Proficiency Level)

 * 🌍  I'm based in Aichi, Japan
 * ✉️  You can contact me at [dev.vfarias@gmail.com](mailto:dev.vfarias@gmail.com)